 Regular maintenance will be and should be minimal with high-quality windows.
 Because the color is generally distributed throughout the frame rather than on the surface, fiberglass and vinyl windows require less upkeep.
 They are also resistant to fading and chipping.
 Wood windows will require color maintenance on a regular basis, including repainting or staining as needed so be prepared for this if you do choose wood windows.

 It is critical to ensure that your windows are not just attractive but also functional.
 Check your windows for air leaks, condensation, and difficulty opening or shutting them once a year.
 These issues should be addressed as soon as possible, as they may cause further damage to your windows or even your home if not addressed.
 So if this does occur, make sure to contact the contractor right away to get any of these problems sorted out.
-You have been officially equip with the skills and knowledge to purchase your windows and you have been given the right advice, tools and resources to ensure you buy, choose and install your windows safely and efficiently, You should be able to purchase your new home windows with confidence and ease now that you've finished reading our window buying guide.
+You have been officially equipped with the skills and knowledge to purchase your windows and you have been given the right advice, tools, and resources to ensure you buy, choose, and install your windows safely and efficiently, You should be able to purchase your new home windows with confidence and ease now that you've finished reading our window buying guide.